Where Ethereum Goes from Here

 Saying that one will devour the other is like saying the U.S. dollar and British pound cannot co-exist.
 Of course they can (and do).
 The only difference is that Bitcoin and Ethereum are not separated by national boundaries, but by purpose.

-This much is obvious based on the last year.
-Here’s the Ethereum price history chart during that period.
+This much is obvious, based on what happened last year.
+Here’s the Ethereum price history chart for the last 12 months.

 Now take a look at the Bitcoin price chart for the same period.